danadrianmirea/danadrianmirea/README.md

 - 👋 Hi, I’m @danadrianmirea
-- 👀 I’m interested in software development in general mostly focusing on C/C++, Linux and game development
+- 👀 I’m interested in software development in general mostly focusing on C, C++, Linux and game development
 - 🌱 I’m currently learning C#, Rust, Python, and others
 - 📫 How to reach me: damirea84@gmail.com